Sunday, June 27, 2010

 B: Although this does what it says on the tin, the effect is as dim and unreachable as the sunset behind that mountain somewhere.

-V: Didrik looks pretty, but he lets the occasion get the better of him to such an extent that what little the song has to recommend it is lost beneath his nerves.
+V: Didrik looks pretty, but he lets the occasion get to him to such an extent that what little the song has to recommend it is lost beneath his nerves.
 It was bound to be warmly received in the Telenor arena, but it’s honestly one of the worst host entries in the contest in a long, long time.
 And what’s with his diction?
 If it were any more clipped it would be circumcised.

 37 United Kingdom